calestini/retrosheet/README.md

-If you are looking for a complete solution out of the box, check [Chadwick Bureau](http://chadwick-bureau.com/) If you are looking for a quick way to check stats, see [Baseball-Reference](https://www.baseball-reference.com)
+If you are looking for a complete solution out of the box, check [Chadwick Bureau](http://chadwick-bureau.com/) If you are looking for a quick way to check stats, see [Baseball-Reference](https://www.baseball-reference.com) If you want a web-scrapping solution, check (pybaseball)[https://github.com/jldbc/pybaseball]

 ## Getting Started